 Vasoconstrictor Agents in Sepsis: Cause or Effect for Bedsore/Decubitus Ulcers

-What are vasoconstrictors: Vasopressin, norepinephrine, and dopamine are commonly used drugs required to maintain blood pressure in ICU patients who have septic shock which is low blood pressure caused by sepsis.
-These medications by different mechanism increase blood pressure to prevent brain, kidney, liver, and heart damage from low blood pressure.
+What are vasoconstrictors: Vasopressin, norepinephrine, and dopamine are commonly used drugs required to maintain blood pressure in ICU patients who have septic shock, which is low blood pressure caused by sepsis.
+These medications by different mechanisms increase blood pressure to prevent brain, kidney, liver, and heart damage from low blood pressure.

 What did the article show: